Per Oregon statues, volunteers are

 quality.
 Other common issues are from a

-variety of scenarios; from call lights not being answered to needs of the
+variety of scenarios; from call lights not being answered in a timely manner to needs of the

-resident being unmet, billing problems, medication errors.
-If the CO determines that the neglect rises
+resident being unmet, billing problems, and medication administration errors.
+If

 the matter can be resolved within the facility, the CO works with the staff and